There were 2,017 homes taken to auction across the combined capital cities this week, up from 1,324 over the previous week.

 Over the 3 months to September 2019 the clearance rate across the combined capital cities came in at 69 9 per cent across 16 730 auctions, the strongest quarterly clearance rate seen since the June 2017 quarter 71 7 per cent) In

 Despite rising home values in some cities and a lift in buyer numbers, the seasonal ramp up in fresh real estate listings has been mild relative to prior years.

-Auction volumes are set to increase across the combined capital cities this week with CoreLogic currently tracking just over 1,500 auctions, up from 1,415 last week.
-Over the same week last year 1,748 homes were taken to auction across the capitals.
+Auction volumes are set to increase across the combined capital cities this week with CoreLogic currently tracking 1,857 auctions, similar to this time last year when 1,851 homes were taken to auction across the capitals.

 There were 1,324 homes taken to auction across the combined capital cities this week, slightly up on the previous week when 1,278 auctions were held.

 After recording the largest losses during the recent housing market downturn, the premium end of Sydney and Melbourne’s housing market is driving the rebound in capital gains

 Auction activity is expected to remain relatively steady week-on-week across the combined capital cities, with 1,236 homes scheduled to go under the hammer this week, compared to last week’s 1,278 auctions held.
 Over the same week one year ago, a higher 1,817 capital city homes were auctioned.

 The CoreLogic September home value index results saw the national index post the largest monthly gain since March 2017, largely driven by a strong rebound in Sydney and Melbourne where values were up 1.7% over the month.